 - pregnant women

-The cuts will be near the top and bottom of your damaged vein.
-One will be in your groin.
+During varicose vein stripping, your surgeon will make several small cuts, or incisions, near the top and bottom of your damaged vein.
+One incision will be in your groin.
 The other will be farther down your leg, either in your calf or ankle.
-Next, the doctor will thread a thin, flexible plastic wire into the vein through the groin incision.
-The wire is then tied to the vein and pulled out through the cut in the lower leg.
-The cuts are stitched closed, and then bandages and compression stockings are placed on the legs.
+They will then thread a thin, flexible plastic wire into the vein through the groin incision.
+The wire will be tied to the vein and pulled out through the cut in the lower leg.
+Your surgeon will then close the cuts with stitches and place bandages and compression stockings on your legs.